Career Definition for a Sustainable Living Scientist

 The basic skills required to be a successful sustainable living scientist are a love for the planet and an interest in the science that affects it.
 It's also useful to have an understanding of a unique approach to science, known as systems thinking.
 This philosophy recognizes that all living systems are integrated wholes, and their properties cannot be reduced to those of smaller parts.

 Career and Economic Outlook

-With his emphasis on green jobs and renewable energy, President Barack Obama has made sustainable living, renewable resources, and environmental issues a top priority and has given favorable tax treatment to industries that support these issues.
+With his emphasis on green jobs and renewable energy, President Barack Obama made sustainable living, renewable resources, and environmental issues a top priority and gave favorable tax treatment to industries that supported these issues.
 Increases in employment will be spurred largely by the increasing demands that will be placed on the environment by population growth.
 Further demands should result from the need to comply with complex environmental laws.
-In May 2015, the U.S. Bureau of Labor Statistics (BLS) reported that environmental scientists and specialists, such as industrial ecologists, earned a median annual income of $67,460.
-Employment for environmental scientist is expected to grow by 11% from 2014 through 2024.
+In May 2017, the U.S. Bureau of Labor Statistics (BLS) reported that environmental scientists and specialists earned a median annual income of $69,400.
+Employment for environmental scientists is expected to grow by 11% from 2016 through 2026.

 Alternate Career Options

 Individuals pursuing degrees in environmental science may also be interested in related occupations, including chief sustainability officer and environmental economist.